Verification and Validation in Computer-Aided Engineering – Explained

 - Investigation of numerical model uncertainties (for example, the turbulence model)

 The complete process of analysis based on V&V assessments is shown in Figure 2:

-Up until now, it is obvious that V&V assessments should be implemented in all studies encompassing numerical analysis.
-Due to varying error rates throughout both the Verification & Validation processes, 100% of accuracy is almost impossible.
+We can conclude that it is obvious that V&V assessments should be implemented in all studies encompassing numerical analysis.
+However, due to varying error rates throughout both the verification and validation processes, 100% accuracy is almost impossible.
 Hence, for V&V assessments, it is essential to specify the level of acceptable error regarding the model and solution.

 If you are interested in learning more about verification and validation, check out this list of public validations performed with SimScale.

 1. Overview of CFD Verification and Validation, NASA, 2008.

 3. Patrick J. Roache, Verification and Validation in Computational Science and Engineering, 1998.

 5. Guide for Verification & Validation in Computational Solid Mechanics, ASME, V&V10, 2006.